Psychology Department News

 The Maternal Intervention Project, funded by First 5, San Bernardino, started in 2008 as a collaboration between the Sheriff's Department INROADS Program and the Department of Psychology at CSUSB to address the needs of incarcerated mothers and their children.
 Dr. Laura Kamptner and Dr. Faith McClure are the founders and directors of this project.

 The primary goal of MIP was to join with the SB County Sheriff's INROADS program to reduce the cycle of trauma and incarceration that is so common in the histories of incarcerated individuals.
 To this end, MIP provided a 48-hour, attachment-based psychotherapeutic parent education class offered to incarcerated mothers while in jail, and a parent/child re-entry program which followed the mothers' release from jail.
 Recently, this initiative was expanded to include incarcerated fathers and is now known as the Parental Intervention Project (PIP).
 Drs.
 Kamptner and McClure began offering parenting and trauma recovery classes to men (in addition to women) at the Glen Helen Rehabilitation Center (GHRC) site over a year ago.
 Four graduate students in clinical counseling facilitate these courses, and also provide individual counseling for interested individuals.
 In addition, parents enrolled in the parenting classes at Glen Helen may have their children visit once per week through the GHRC “TALK” program, which is supervised by a clinical counseling graduate student and staffed by experienced CUIDAR student interns who provide developmentally-appropriate activities for the children.
 The CUIDAR student interns also assist with the jail’s PAC program, where they help parents tape record themselves reading aloud a children’s book which is then sent to their child.
 The GHRC research team will soon be conducting an extensive psychosocial assessment of the 600 men housed at the Glen Helen facility.
-For more information on this groundbreaking intervention please see http://icdfr.csusb.edu/parentalInterventionProject/index.html and check out the impressive write-up in the Riverside Press Enterprise for April 26, 2013 (http://www.pe.com/local-news/san-bernardino-county/san-bernardino-county-headlines-index/20130426-cal-state-teaching-inmates-to-be-better-parents1.ece).
+For more information on this groundbreaking intervention please see http://icdfr.csusb.edu/parentalInterventionProject/index.html and check out (http://www.pe.com/local-news/san-bernardino-county/san-bernardino-county-headlines-index/20130426-cal-state-teaching-inmates-to-be-better-parents1.ece).

 CCAMPIS Program for the Infant Toddler Lab School (IFLS) Re-funded by the U.S. Department of Education